NGC 139 - Barred Spiral Galaxy in Pisces

-NGC 139 - Barred Spiral Galaxy morphological classification
+NGC 139 - Barred Spiral Galaxy in Pisces morphological classification

-NGC 139 - Barred Spiral Galaxy is classified as Barred Spiral (Bab) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 139 - Barred Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 139 - Barred Spiral Galaxy in Pisces is classified as Barred Spiral (Bab) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 139 - Barred Spiral Galaxy in Pisces in the Hubble de Vaucouleurs sequence.